technovangelist/katacoda-scenarios/k8s4/step1.md

   *Note that this is applying without first deleting due to the **updateStrategy** being set to **RollingUpdate**.
 Also, if there are any errors with indentation, the command will give you feedback about what needs to be fixed.*

-6. Now configure the front-end service to start collecting traces

-7. Return to Logs in the Datadog application and you should see logs starting to appear.
+6. Navigate to the <a href="https://app.datadoghq.com/apm/traces" target="_datadog">APM Trace List</a> and you should see traces start showing up.

-We will look at enabling logs for specific integrations in a later section.